haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

    might be known at compile time anyway in many cases.

-GNAT does indeed permit many additional cases of non-static expressions.
+GNAT does indeed permit many additional cases of nonstatic expressions.
 In particular, if the type involved is elementary there are no restrictions (since in this case, holding a temporary copy of the initialization value, if one is present, is inexpensive).
 In addition, if there is no implicit or